Bastl34/rustl/README.md

 # Rustl - a game engine written in rust

 * WIP (very _very_ **very** early state)
-* this is going to be a game engine soon ™️ 😬
+* this is going to be a game engine soon ™️ 😬 (once it's grown up)

 ## current state